luhanmonat/UniCom/README.md

     C,4,YEL[CR]

-Dn,[any text][cr] - where n=1-4.
+Dn,[any text][cr]
+Where n=1-4.
 Puts text into one of 4 data windows.
 You can put any type of data you want but it must be as text.
-For example -

     D1,125 Volts[cr]
     D3,*error*[cr]